 Abstract

-Background: Transcatheter mitral valve replacement (TMVR) offers a potential treatment option for select patients with mitral regurgitation (MR) deemed unsuitable for surgery or transcatheter repair, but data is limited on long-term durability and performance.
+Background: Transcatheter mitral valve replacement (TMVR) offers a potential treatment option for select patients with mitral regurgitation (MR) deemed unsuitable for surgery or transcatheter repair, but data are limited on its long-term durability and performance.

-Aims: We evaluated 5-year outcomes from the global Pilot study (NCT02322840) with the Intrepid transapical (TA) TMVR system.
+Aims: We evaluated 5-year outcomes from the global Pilot Study with the Intrepid transapical (TA) TMVR system.

-Methods: This multicenter, single-arm study evaluated the early-generation Intrepid TA system in patients with symptomatic ≥ moderate-severe MR at high risk for mitral valve (MV) surgery.
-Echocardiograms and clinical events were independently adjudicated, and patients were followed through 5 years.
+Methods: This multicentre, single-arm study evaluated the early-generation Intrepid TA system in patients with symptomatic ≥moderate-severe MR at high risk for mitral valve (MV) surgery.
+Echocardiograms and clinical events were independently adjudicated, and patients were followed for up to 5 years.

-Conclusions: In this 5-year follow-up of the early generation Intrepid TA TMVR system, we observed sustained MR reduction, durable hemodynamic valve performance, and improved functional status among survivors.
-The APOLLO (NCT03242642) and APOLLO-EU (NCT05496998) trials using the transfemoral system will determine the role of TMVR in managing this high-risk patient population.
+Conclusions: In this 5-year follow-up of the early-generation Intrepid TA TMVR system, we observed sustained MR reduction, durable haemodynamic valve performance, and improved functional status among survivors.
+The APOLLO (ClinicalTrials.gov: NCT03242642) and APOLLO-EU (NCT05496998) trials using the transfemoral Intrepid system will further determine the role of TMVR in managing this high-risk patient population.
+ClinicalTrials.gov: NCT02322840

 Sign up for free!